Evolving Employee Security Measures from “Weak Link” to “Front Line Defense”

 The ultimate goal is to provide security that is not disruptive to real business and can preempt the real threats before they create impact.
 To do this, being able to better identify the identity, behavior, and risk of activities along with real-time adaptive response mechanisms can help achieve this.

 The starting point to achieve this is User and Entity Behavior Analytics(UEBA).
-UEBA that incorporates traffic analysis, behavior analysis and real time user feedback can continuously learn and identify suspicious behavior, unexpected use patterns, risk, and the shades of gray.
+UEBA that incorporates traffic analysis, behavior analysis, and real-time user feedback can continuously learn and identify suspicious behavior, unexpected use patterns, risk, and the shades of gray.

 Let’s look at a practical use case.

 An organization has a privileged user that accesses multiple servers he doesn’t normally access.
 Traditionally, an alert is generated and manually reviewed by security professionals.
-With adaptive real-time response, the user would be prompted to validate their identity using multifactor authentication.
+With the adaptive real-time response, the user would be prompted to validate their identity using multifactor authentication.
 If unsuccessful, they can be automatically blocked, potentially stopping an attacker who stole someone’s credentials.

 This entire process is completed without a security analyst ever needing to get involved.
 If the user was an outside consultant or an executive, the response could be completely different based on context, risk and policy.

-When behavioral insights are combined with adaptive response and enforcement, organizations can improve their ability to proactively defend against sophisticated attacks and insider threats as well as being able to more easily control access to data and systems.
+When behavioral insights are combined with an adaptive response and enforcement, organizations can improve their ability to proactively defend against sophisticated attacks and insider threats as well as being able to more easily control access to data and systems.
 This can provide a significant reduction of time spent on incident response allowing the teams to be more efficient and effective.

 People behaving badly on the network is a given; adversaries know this and they are targeting your organization by taking advantage of your users, looking for weak links, patterns of carelessness, and virtual doors left ajar.
 Turn the tables by monitoring for risky activities, and slamming those open doors right in the menacing face of cybercrime.